danth6961/tsp-rebalance-app/docs/project_handoff.md

 This project is a Streamlit-based tactical TSP allocation assistant.

-It analyzes macro and market data, scores the current environment, selects a regime, recommends a target TSP allocation, and decides whether an IFT should be submitted or held.
+It analyzes macro and market data, scores the current environment, selects a regime, recommends a target TSP allocation, and determines whether an IFT should be submitted or held.
 The system is meant to be:
 - tactical
 - quantitative
 - transparent
 - manually confirmable for IFT tracking

+The current architecture already reflects a sensible module split, with `app.py` handling orchestration and UI, `engine.py` handling scoring and allocation logic, `data_sources.py` handling market data, `storage.py` handling persistence, `ui.py` handling reusable rendering, `constants.py` holding shared defaults and regime definitions, and `models.py` defining typed structures  .

 ---